 Existing Security on the Citroën BX

-I’m a firm believer in visible deterrent, but it has to be functional.
-I tried a full disc wheel cover, it was a nightmare.
-There is no doubt, it is one of the very few deterrents that actually work.
+I believe in a visible deterrent, but it has to be functional.
+I tried a full disc wheel cover.
+It was a nightmare.
+Undoubtedly, it is one of the very few deterrents that actually work.
 But a “Disklok” is big and cumbersome.
 The act of getting them to and from the back seat becomes a chore very quickly.

 Hi Vis Security Chain